SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Webhook/v1Webhook_DefaultWebhook.md

 Set default values into a new Webhook.

 NetServer calculates default values on the entity, which is required when creating/storing a new instance

 ## Online Restricted: ## The Webhook agent is not available in Online by default.
 Access must be requested specifically when app is registered.
-Calls the Webhook agent service CreateDefaultWebhook
+Calls the Webhook agent service CreateDefaultWebhook.

 ## Request Headers